BOOK A WILD VOICES FOR KIDS PROGRAM!

 Please ensure the students are prepared for outdoor time with appropriate clothes hat , boots, insect spray, snack and water to drink.

 Adults are welcome to bring a waterfowl/ bird guide or identification key for identifying species of waterfowl or birds.
 I will have group guide books to use as well as birding identification pamphlets for students to use.

 About the Community Educator

-I am an Applied Biology Technician and environmental educator.
+I am an Applied Biology Technologist and Environmental Educator.
 Delivering engaging creative lessons of citizen science bioblitz studies to children in nature through science based education and modeIing techniques.
 I am very passionate about the outdoors and love to share my ideas to children so it may one day spring that interest to become a biologist someday.
 I have lived in the East Kootenays most of my life and belong to many societies that conserve and restore, ecological integrity in our communities and beyond.
 I have a very strong background in native plant biology and wildlife/amphibian surveying.
 I want to bring back the excitement and curiosity about the environment that all children should have and give them a sense of wonder what's really out there.